zhiweihu1103/MEL-MMoE/README.md

 }
 ```
 ## Acknowledgement
-We refer to the code of [MIMIC](https://github.com/pengfei-luo/MIMIC) and [MEL-M3EL](https://github.com/zhiweihu1103/MEL-M3EL).
+We refer to codes of [MIMIC](https://github.com/pengfei-luo/MIMIC) and [MEL-M3EL](https://github.com/zhiweihu1103/MEL-M3EL).
 Thanks for their contributions.